EU keeps Britain guessing on length of Brexit lifeline

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Brussels: EU members delayed a decision Friday on how long to postpone next week´s Brexit deadline, giving British Prime Minister Boris Johnson space to push for an early general election.
+BRUSSELS: EU members delayed a decision on Friday on how long to postpone next week’s Brexit deadline, giving Prime Minister Boris Johnson space to push for an early general election.

 Senior diplomats told AFP they would reconvene on Monday or Tuesday next week, thus perhaps fewer than 72 hours before Britain is set to break away from the bloc.
 Johnson is struggling to call an election he hopes will give him a majority to pass the divorce deal he struck with EU leaders last week.

-But the British opposition wants to know whether Europe will agree to delay departure before agreeing to a snap poll — and October 31 remains the official deadline.
+But the opposition wants to know whether Europe will agree to delay departure before agreeing to a snap poll—and October 31 remains the official deadline.

-“Depending on how things evolve in the UK, we´ve given ourselves until the start of next week,” a senior diplomat said.
-“It´s clear that if a decision is taken in the UK on whether or not to hold an election — the date of the election will weigh on the consultations,” he said.
-But he needs a two-thirds majority in the current parliament in order to approve a poll and the British opposition is split, with some holding out for a second referendum on Brexit itself.
+“Depending on how things evolve in the UK, we’ve given ourselves until the start of next week,” a senior diplomat said.
+“It’s clear that if a decision is taken in the UK on whether or not to hold an election—the date of the election will weigh on the consultations,” he said.

+But the EU’s decision has not been formally made and British MPs will have to decide on Monday whether or not to approve Johnson’s demand for a general election this year.

+In the meantime, Johnson has put on pause his efforts to ratify the withdrawal agreement—after MPs rejected a bid to speed it through in just three days—leaving Brexit in limbo.

 “Take ‘no deal’ off the table and Labour will absolutely support an election,” main opposition Labour leader Jeremy Corbyn said, suggesting a long delay must be guaranteed before a vote.